peytoncordero/DRI25/creating-simulations.md

 learning objectives:
     - 'Become familiar with core programming concepts, including classes, functions, and methods.'
-    - 'Understand the interplay between functions and methods in a larger program.'
+    - 'Understand the interplay between functions and methods in a larger, more complex program.'
     - 'Create objects with custom attributes and functionality.'

 facilitators: